 People joke that it’s better to go to Singapore or Thailand when you get sick.
 They have better health care services.
-However, Cambodia also have good quality health care services.
-Expats, specially those working in the city as educators or retirees who chose to live here permanently, should not fear getting sick in the Kingdom.
+However, Cambodia also has good quality health care services.
+Expats, especially those working in the city as educators or retirees who chose to live here permanently, should not fear getting sick in the Kingdom.
 Here are some Expat friendly Hospitals and Medical Centers that you can visit when you’re feeling under the weather.

 Royal Phnom Penh Hospital

 Considered one of the best hospitals in the city, Royal Phnom Penh is operated and managed by Bangkok Dusit Medical Services Public Co., Ltd.They have both local and foreign doctors that aid to the growing need of the country.
 Unlike most hospitals, Royal Phnom Penh Hospital also operates 24 hours a day, 7 days a week.

 They use advanced technology and state of the art techniques in the various services they offer.
 Here are the services are listed on their website: